Ondřejov (Prague-East District)

 Ondřejov ([ˈondr̝ɛjof]) is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 1,800 inhabitants.
-The historic centre is well preserved and is protected by law as an urban monument zone.
+It has about 1,900 inhabitants.
+It is known for the Ondřejov Observatory.
+The historic centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The villages of Třemblat and Turkovice are administrative parts of Ondřejov.
+Ondřejov consists of three municipal parts (in brackets population according to the 2021 census):